-The school will be using the automated phone system to let parents and families know of early dismissals, snow days, and important events.
-This will be offered to everyone unless you contact your building secretaries to say you do not want to participate.
+The school will be using the automated phone system/text system to let parents and families know of early dismissals, snow days, and important events.
+This will be offered to everyone to opt into receiving, please contact the elementary secretary to say you do not want to participate.
+To opt in please text Y to 67587.